krasserm/fairseq-image-captioning/README.md

 ## Pre-processing

 For splitting the downloaded MS-COCO data into a training, validation and test set, [Karpathy splits](splits) are used.
-Split files have been copied from [this location](https://github.com/peteanderson80/bottom-up-attention/tree/master/data/genome/coco_splits).
+Split files have been copied from [this repository](https://github.com/peteanderson80/bottom-up-attention/tree/master/data/genome/coco_splits).
-All pre-processing commands in the following sub-sections write their results to the `output` directory.
+Pre-processing commands shown in the following sub-sections write their results to the `output` directory by default.

 ### Pre-process captions